MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 To build an AI capability in AL, you need the following:

 - An Azure OpenAI Resource URL, such as: `https://[resourcename].openai.azure.com/`
-- The Azure Deployment Name
+- The Azure Deployment Name, such as: MyGPT3.5
-    - MyGPT3.5
 - An Azure OpenAI API key

-For more information, see [Get started with Azure OpenAI Service](ai-dev-tools-get-started.md).
+For more information on how to obtain this, see [aka.ms/oaiapply](https://aka.ms/oaiapply) for requesting access and [Get started with Azure OpenAI Service](ai-dev-tools-get-started.md) to help get started.

 ## Building an AI capability